 It seems like the average Mississippian isn’t quite ready for legal marijuana.

 Industrial hemp CBD should be easy to find in Mississippi.
-If you are looking locally, a great place to start is in vape stores, head shops, and natural health outlets.
+If you are looking for CBD locally, a great place to start is in vape stores, head shops, and natural health outlets.

 The most convenient way to purchase CBD in Mississippi is through a reliable online supplier.